chrisburnell/chrisburnell.com/_drafts/jekyll-includes.md

     <p>Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.</p>
     <cite><a rel="external" href="http://jekyllrb.com/">Jekyll</a></cite>
 </blockquote>

+I think it’s worth mentioning that a lot of these snippets of *HTML* and *Liquid* were built as a way for me to experiment with what was a new CMS (Jekyll) to me at the time of conception.
+They also serve as equivalents to functionality usually relegated for JavaScript.
+The overarching purpose of these snippets relates to my templating and content authoring processes, whether it be to automate something, keep my codebase organised, remove mental overhead, or to follow a *Single source of truth* methodology.

+And unfortunately, we’re in the midst of a front-end development trend where JavaScript frameworks are being used with increasing popularity, and in many cases, for uses that would require a far simpler codebase.
+Naturally, the response of a minority of Internet users, though still a significant number of them, is to <a rel="external" href="https://noscript.net/">completely block JavaScript from running</a> unless explicitly specified otherwise by the user.

+Furthermore, the use of *Ad-Blockers* on the web has only <a rel="external" href="https://blog.pagefair.com/2015/ad-blocking-report/">increased over the last years</a> as the amount of <a rel="external" href="http://deathtobullshit.com/">bullshit</a> continues to rise.
+Another set of users without JavaScript.

+Maybe you can better understand why I am adverse to blind overuse of JavaScript.
+But regardless of whether you agree with my approach or not, let’s take a look at how I’ve handled these functionalities and streamlined my processes.

 {% include content/heading.html title='Headings' %}